 Initiative of Santa Clara Law, NACDL conducted a comprehensive study of Brady claims litigated in federal courts and found that the government prevailed on the

 question of materiality in 90 percent of the instances in which it

 withheld favorable information.
-NACDL and VERITAS recently released a comprehensive report on the study, its extensive findings, as well as recommendations for reform.
-That report, Material Indifference: How Courts Are Impeding Fair Disclosure in Criminal Cases, and footage from the Nov.
-17, 2014, release event are available here.
+In the fall of 2014, NACDL and VERITAS released a comprehensive report on the study, its extensive findings, as well as recommendations for reform.
+That report, Material Indifference: How Courts Are Impeding Fair Disclosure in Criminal Cases, and footage from the November 17, 2014 release event are available here.

-In 2012, NACDL’s Board of Director’s approved model legislation that would require disclosure of all favorable information to the accused, regardless of materiality.
-This model law is embodied in the Fairness in Disclosure of Evidence Act, a federal bill introduced in the 112th Congress by Senator Murkowski (R-AK), with bi-partisan co-sponsorship and support from a broad coalition ranging from the ACLU to the U.S. Chamber of Commerce.
-Read NACDL's press release applauding the introduction of this bill and watch the news conference discussing the bill and the need for reform.
+In 2012, NACDL’s Board of Directors approved model legislation that would require disclosure of all favorable information to the accused, regardless of materiality.
+This model law is embodied in the Fairness in Disclosure of Evidence Act, a federal bill introduced in the 112th Congress by Senator Murkowski (R-AK), that had bi-partisan co-sponsorship and support from a broad coalition ranging from the ACLU to the U.S. Chamber of Commerce.
+Read NACDL's press releaseapplauding the introduction of this bill and watch the news conference discussing the bill and the need for reform.

 To support this reform effort, NACDL released a video, titled America Needs Sensible Discovery Reform, a one-page summary of the federal legislation, and a compilation of case summaries, titled The Human Cost of Brady Violations.
 Following the release of the Material Indifference Report, Sen. Murkowski announced her intentions to re-introduce federal discovery reform legislation in the 114th Congress.

 In 2014, NACDL’s Board of Directors also approved model open-file legislation